juanpc2018/How-to-make-an-offline-portable-repository-for-Ubuntu/README.md

 Offline is slow 1 time, but much Faster After </br>
 using PCIe v5 >10,000MB/s is way faster vs. Internet. </br>
 installing any software is almost instantly, </br>
-even using SATA-III SSD 6Gbps 500MB/s is way faster vs. average internet. </br>
+even using SATA-III SSD 6Gbps 500MB/s is way faster vs. [average internet speeds](https://www.speedtest.net/global-index/united-states) </br>
 there is No comparison in speed improvement. </br>
 All dependencies available Now, All at once. </br>